mfijalkowska/COVID-Vaccine-Sentiment-Analysis/README.md

  2. Zookeeper – coordinates the cluster and maintains the shared data with synchronizations techiniques making it very robust.
 Nimbus depends on zookeeper to monitor working node status.

- 3. Supervisor – daemin run by a worker node.
+ 3. Supervisor – daemon run by a worker node.
 Listens for work assigned to its machine, starts & stops worker processes if necessary (based on what Nimbus has assigned to it).